ChainSafe/game-docs-v2/docs/nft_launchpad/3_tutorial.md

 - **Description**: A brief description of your NFT.
 - **Token Type**: The type of token you want to mint.
 You can choose from `ERC721`, `ERC1155`
 - **Supply**: The number of NFTs you want to mint.
+- **Additional Media**:
+  - **Additional Files**: You can also add custom images to your NFTs.
+You can instead specify the CID of the image on IPFS as well.
+This is an optional field.
-- **Additional Media**: You can add custom attributes to your NFTs which can be utilized in the game.
+  - **Custom Attributes**: You can add custom attributes to your NFTs which can be utilized in the game.
 For example, you can add attributes like `power`, `speed`, `health` to a character NFT.
-                        You can also add custom images to your NFTs.

 - **Upload File**: You need to upload the image for your NFT.
 This is a mandatory field.